Mihaljevic finishes second in shot put

 Virginia has six women, three men advance to Saturday's finals

 Cavaliers to welcome six new athletes in 2013-14

-Pete Watson is in his second season as assistant track and field coach and head men’s cross country coach after joining the Cavaliers’ staff in January 2012.
+Pete Watson is in his fifth season as assistant track and field coach and head men’s cross country coach after joining the Cavaliers’ staff in January 2012.
 Watson had previously been the head cross country and assistant head track and field coach at North Carolina since 2009.

 Watson guided the men’s cross country team to its first NCAA Southeast Regional Championship in 2012, with all five members of scoring team earning All-Southeast Region honors, including Zach Gates, Kyle King, Thomas Porter, Mark Amirault and Drew Paisley.
 The men, who finished second at the Atlantic Coast Conference Championships, went on to finish 14th at the NCAA Championships, with Gates earning All-America honors for a 22nd-place finish.
 In the following spring, he led Virginia’s distance medley relay of Taylor Gilland, Payton Hazzard, Brandon Burton and Anthony Kostelac to a 10th place finish at the NCAA Indoor Championships and guided Amirault (5,000m) and Porter (10,000m) to appearances at the NCAA Outdoor Championships.

 In his first track and field year with Virginia (2011-12), Watson tutored Sean Keveren to All-America honors in the 10,000 meters at the 2012 NCAA Outdoor Championships and All-ACC accolades in the 5,000m and 10,000m.
 Watson coached King to a second-place finish in the 5,000 meters at the USATF Junior National Championships.
 King then on to represent the United States at the 2012 IAAF World Junior Championships in Barcelona, Spain, where he placed 13th in the 5,000m.